 Path to Success™ Personalized Learning Plan

 Our mission at Wings to Soar Online Academy is to break the chains of failure, inadequacy, and shame so often associated with dyslexia and other outside-the-box learning needs.
 We address the whole person, building the skills and confidence to thrive and succeed in school and life, not just survive.
 We do this by creating a Path to Success™ Personalized Learning Plan for each student.
-We start with free Just-Right Level™ Assessments to identify each student’s specific skill gaps.
+We start with Just-Right Level™ Assessments to identify each student’s specific skill gaps.

 Far more useful than a general “reading level,” we break it down to the foundational skills of phonemic awareness, phonics, fluency, vocabulary, and comprehension.
 The assessments also address spelling, grammar, usage, and mechanics, and provide a snapshot of the student’s functional writing level.
 We do the same for math, with gaps identified in each skill strand.
 By working at their Just-Right Level in each skill area, the student is challenged, but at a level at which they can achieve confident and independent success.

 We bump up the overall time and intensity with short practice sessions in a few different programs.
 This strategy allows for needed repetition and practice so the student’s brain can build neural pathways for automaticity of the skills.
 This allows their brain adequate time to assimilate the learning, which does not occur when a similar amount of practice time is devoted to a single program, even if the program itself is of high quality.
 It also minimizes student resistance and maximizes engagement with the programs.
 Using several programs in their personalized learning plan provides variety and keeps any one program from becoming boring.